isc-projects/kea/doc/guide/dhcp4-srv.rst

 On startup, the server will detect available network interfaces and will attempt to open UDP sockets on all interfaces mentioned in the configuration file.
 Since the DHCPv4 server opens privileged ports, it requires root access.
-Make sure you run this daemon as root.
+This daemon must be run as root.

 During startup, the server will attempt to create a PID file of the
 form: [localstatedir]/[conf name].kea-dhcp4.pid where: